observatorycontrolsystem/observatorycontrolsystem.github.io/integration/data_flow.md

 * **NonFatalDoNotRetryError** - Exception that is raised when an error happens that should not be retried and is also not a fatal condition.
 * **DoNotRetryError** - Exception that is raised when an error happens that will undoubtedly repeat if called again.
 The task should not be retried.

 Handling these errors and retrying ingestion if appropriate will increase the robustness of an observatory's data product flow.
-Appropriate retry logic combined with queueing infrastructure
+Appropriate retry logic combined with queueing infrastructure leads to a system which is fault-tolerant and able to recover easily from intermittent service outages.

 In Python, the [Tenacity](https://tenacity.readthedocs.io/en/latest/) package provides a set of function decorators that allow for various retry schemes.